 The renowned liquor is built up of bitter and condensed lemons matched with the perfect measure of sugar.
 The Campania region is home to some of the best limoncello Italy offers, and you’ll find it at any local bar or restaurant.

-Make sure to order a serving or two after your meal; it’s a fantastic way to cleanse your pallet.
-On top of that, you’ll likely receive a digestivo thank you at the end of many meals in town.
-Several restaurants gave us their house-made limoncello with the bill.
+Order a serving or two after your meal; it’s a fantastic way to cleanse your pallet.
+On top of that, you’ll likely receive a “digestivo” thank you at the end of many meals in town.
+Several restaurants gave us their homemade limoncello with the bill.

-If you’re seeking out an excellent apertivo, head to D’Anton.
-The eclectic cocktail bar is beautifully decorated in antiques and art that is ever-evolving.
+If you’re seeking an excellent “apertivo,” head to D’Anton.
+The eclectic cocktail bar is beautifully decorated in ever-evolving antiques and art.
 Everything within the bar is for sale and curated by local designers.
 Most importantly, they serve an excellent limoncello cocktail!

 Make a trip to Positano

-Make a day trip to one of the most famous and recognizable beaches in all of Europe – Positano.
-You may not have heard of it directly by name, but you definitely would have seen spectacular photos of Positano without realizing it.
+Make a day trip to Positano, one of the most famous and recognizable European beaches.
+You may not have heard of it directly by name, but you would have seen spectacular photos of Positano without realizing it.

-Situated a 35-minute drive from Sorrento on arrival to Positano, with beautiful peach, pink, and white houses among a beautiful backdrop of the clearest seas.
-Spend your day soaking up the sun on the main beach, or make an adventurous trip to the less busy Laurito Beach, a hidden gem located just a small shuttle boat away from the main strip in Positano.
+Situated a 35-minute drive from Sorrento on arrival to Positano, with beautiful peach, pink, and white houses among a beautiful backdrop of the Tyrrhenian Sea.
+Spend your day soaking up the sun on the main beach, or make an adventurous trip to the less busy Laurito Beach, a hidden gem just a shuttle boat away from the main strip in Positano.

 - Location: Positano